 - Check passport expiration

 Always bring a physical copy of your passport, as well as a couple of physical passport photos (these are easily acquired at your post office.
 I’m down to pay up the $15 for these; you can certainly take your own passport-style photo and print it out, but this way you are certain it meets the requirements and you can scan it and save it for future use, using your own printer.)
-If you lose your passport or it gets stolen, you’ll want to have these.
+If you lose your passport or if it gets stolen, you’ll want to have these.
 You also may need passport style photos for any visas you’ll be acquiring during your travels.
-Have digital copies of both your passport and this photo either on a thumb drive or in your email (note that if you happen to be going to China, Google is banned here, so don’t count on accessing Gmail!)
+Have physical AND digital copies of both your passport and this photo either on a thumb drive or in your email (note that if you happen to be going to China, Google is banned here, so don’t count on accessing Gmail!)
 Also ensure that your passport is valid for at least six months from the date that you will be entering the country you are traveling to.
 Don’t wait until the last minute for renewals!
 If you decide to take your own passport photo, be sure to follow the guidelines listed here.

 Visas and Immigration